 Next, if you want, you can buy a Gold Coin package, which always comes with bonus Sweeps Coins.
 Most Indiana online casinos even throw in a 100%, 200%, or even 300% match on your first purchase.
 Totally up to you, though.
 No payments are required to play.

 Now, it’s time to start playing.
 Pick your favorite games and try to build up your SC balance.
-When you’ve won enough, you can redeem them for real money prizes and gift cards.
+When you’ve won enough, you can redeem them for real cash prizes and gift cards, subject to the site’s rules.

 Other Legal Ways to Gamble Online in Indiana